List of 15 news stories.

 “Here is what our town can do: this glorious old school.
 We have maintained it against changing educational fashions; against the cost of living; against the universal vicissitudes of all experience, for a hundred years as it was founded to serve the children of this valley.”

-When Sarah Cleghorn passed away at age 83 in 1959, her New York Times obituary mentions her great friendship with fellow writer Robert Frost, who called her “saintly.”
+When Sarah Cleghorn,1895 passed away at age 83 in 1959, her New York Times obituary mentions her great friendship with fellow writer Robert Frost, who called her “saintly.”
 The obituary goes on to say, “Miss Cleghorn would never have thought of herself as a saint, but she was ready at all times to accept the burdens that go with a life built on principles.”

 Cleghorn’s principles guided her to become active in many causes: she wrote passionately about social justice, women’s suffrage, and in opposition to child labor.
 She balanced her activism with both writing about and engaging in daily life—many of her poems are portraits of New England country life, and Cleghorn herself was deeply connected to the daily goings on of life in Manchester for more than 30 years.